divraj/divraj.github.io/_posts/2024-10-15-india-is-overrated.md

 10) Another huge problem in India is the terrible acoustic environment in urban centers.
 Continuous honking , unchecked construction , crows and people playing videos etc from mobile devices and talking at unnessesarily high volumes.

 11) Indians in general do not seem to perceive tail risks of death on the roads.
 Indians can be seen walking in the middle of the road , crossing aggresively , driving bikes and cycles aggressively without helmets ( with unprotected children in tow ).
+This I feel signals a low self worth in addition to the likely reasons of poor education on the dangers.

 12) India's judicial system is overburdened this post explains better than I can [here](https://x.com/captgouda24/status/1982138471792644348?s=46){:target="_blank"}